edinstance/distributed-aviation-system/README.md

 uses [Apollo Router](https://www.apollographql.com/docs/graphos/routing) for routing to the correct subgraph.

 > [!IMPORTANT]
 > The system uses a federated graph which means that some queries need multiple services to be running.
-It is recomended to run all of the services when queriying the router.
+It is recommended to run all of the services when querying the router.
 ## Apollo Router

 The project runs the router in a [Docker](https://www.docker.com/) container, but the configuration of the router is